 In most watersheds, green streets were selected as the primary alternative.
 A total of fifteen sites were selected for the development of green street concepts from the highest ranking project sites in the prioritized list.
 Green street opportunities that were specifically identified by cities as co-located with a planned project were included in this selection.
-In a few cases, cities that did not have a preference for a green street project site or where no co-location opportunities exist requested that the highest ranked green street projects with co-location opportunities were due to the County's Safe Routes to School program.
+In a few cases, cities that did not have a preference for a green street project site or where no co-location opportunities exist requested that the highest ranked green street site be selected for calculation of benefits and concept development.
+A majority of green street projects with co-location opportunities were due to the County's Safe Routes to School program.
 The Safe Routes to School program aims to enhance the safety of school walking routes by implementing walkway features that increase visibility, calm traffic, and shorten the distance of pedestrian crossings.
 Improvements typically require replacement of curb and gutter, presenting opportunities for drainage improvements and green infrastructure projects.
 Locations of selected green street projects within the County are shown in Figure 4-14.